 Okay, so you’ve done your research, started job hunting, and hired a moving company.
 Now it’s time to get ready to pack.
 To make the relocation to a new area as easy and organized as possible you’ll want to ensure you have all the packing necessities.

-Gather all your packing tools – boxes, packing tape, sharpies, scissors, etc. Put these items in a plastic tub and keep next to all your “open first” box.
+According to a reliable Sydney removalist, a great tip is to first gather all your packing tools – boxes, packing tape, sharpies, scissors, etc. Put these items in a plastic tub and keep next to all your “open first” box.

 This box will have items you need right away like important documents, medicines, toiletries, a coffee maker, towels, snacks, and anything else you deem necessary to open first after your move.